History of FlexEffect Facialbuilding

-I began teaching facial isotonics in the late 1970’s At the time the name for such training was facial isometrics and was the only know form of facial training with much of the public considering it risky at best.
+I began teaching Facial Isotonic’s in the late 1970’s.
+At that time, the name for such training was inappropriately titled Facial Isometrics and was the only known form of facial training available with much of the public considering it ‘risky at best’.
 By 1978 I became interested in weightlifting.
 Not long after entering the gym, I decided to step into competitive bodybuilding.
 This move called for a marked reduction in body fat that consequently had an aging effect on my face.
-This was not an acceptable trade off.
-However, if I were to continue training to compete, increasing my weight would not be an option.
+A hard body with a Shar Pei face was not an acceptable trade-off; however, if I were to continue my quest, increasing my weight was completely out of the question.

-Considering the fact resistance training allows the body a lower percentage of fact without looking too thin, I wondered what effect, if any, resistance training would have on my face.
+Considering the fact resistance training allows the body a lower percentage of fat without looking too thin, I wondered what effect if any resistance training would have on my face.
 I must admit I was a little nervous at the thought of trying resistance training on my face but I certainly wasn’t happy with my newly acquired look.
-With no plans to give up the sport, I decided it was worth a shot.
-So, I converted each facial isotonic exercise over to resistance… BINGO!
-I found facial muscles to be every bit as responsive to resistance training as any other part of the body.
+So, with no plans to give up the sport, I decided it was worth a shot.
+I converted each Facial Isotonic exercise over to resistance… BINGO!
+I found facial muscles to be every bit as responsive to resistance training as any other skeletal muscle of the body.
 The result of this training was even better than I had hoped.
-The increase in muscle size created an even greater lift.
+The increase in muscle size created the exact amount of lift I needed.
 My face was still thin, but with the extra fullness I was able to lift the loose skin around my cheeks so I no longer looked gaunt.

 The photo above was taken during prejudging at a bodybuilding competition.
 At 5’6″ 112 lbs my face would have looked emaciated.
 My cheeks clearly show build where just a few months before showed sag.